iotaledger/susee-streams-poc/management-console/README.md

 #### Multiple Parallel Automatic Sensor Initialization

-If you need to initialize multiple *Sensors*, use the following CLI argument to automatically initialize multiple *Sensors* in parallel.
+If you need to initialize multiple *Sensors*, use the `--init-multiple-sensors` CLI argument to automatically initialize multiple *Sensors* in parallel.

 **IMPORTANT NOTE:** After having finished an `--init-multiple-sensors`